walterbender/Syllabi/iam.md

 --------------

-* Week 1 Introduction to Design Methodology: The IAM Process Liquid Phase
+* Week 1 Introduction to Design Methodology: The IAM Process

+Liquid Phase
 ------------
 * Week 2 Imagine and realize: create ideas and build prototypes.
 * Week 3 Critique and reflect: engage with practitioners in an authentic critical dialogue about the work.
-* Week 4 Iterate: Iteration within the IAM process means returning to ‘Step One’ to push our ideas further.
+* Week 4 Iteration within the IAM process to push our ideas further.
 * Week 5 Document and Select: Prepare documentation for problem definition in the Solid Phase.

 Solid Phase
 -----------
 * Week 6 Problem definition, a synthesis of an interim output of the liquid phase with a real-world problem;
 * Week 7 Consolidation: of the concepts through a process of sketches, layout, functional and material design, and cost analysis;
 * Week 8 Technical feasibility and product relevance, which may result in our revisiting the problem definition;
 * Week 9 Prototyping;
 * Week 10 Selection of (three) candidate designs;
 * Week 11 Finalization of a design for manufacturing (mechanical designs);